-Girlfriend broke it off — am I stalking?
+Girlfriend broke it off — Am I stalking?

-Originally Published: February 24, 1995 - Last Updated / Reviewed On: September 11, 2009
+Originally Published: February 24, 1995 - Last Updated / Reviewed On: August 28, 2014

 My girlfriend just broke up with me after one year of relationship.
 She didn't give me any reason.
 She says she has no time to give a reason.
 Last night, I called her every half hour, but she didn't want to pick up the phone.
 This morning, she told me that if I keep calling her, or I am around her or her place, or trying to follow her, then she would call the police and sue me.
 My question is: is it against the law if I am trying to get in touch with her by being at the same place as she is?
 Is it against the law if I wait for her in front of her door?

 Dear Home Alone,

 While it may be unfortunate and hurtful that she does not want to talk with you or discuss reasons for ending the relationship, you really need to back off, stay away, and give her some space.
 It seems clear that your ex-girlfriend doesn't want to see you, talk to you, or have anything to do with you right now.
 She has been definite and clear about her wishes.

 While the legal definition of stalking may vary depending upon where you are, the Stalking Resource Center defines the act as: “a course of conduct directed at a specific person that would cause a reasonable person to feel fear.”
 More specific examples of stalking include: